techidaily/site-some-techniques/source/_posts/amazons-latest-innovation-for-prime-day-mastering-sales-with-rufus-the-advanced-ai-assistant-bot.md

 ![A screenshot of the prompt "What is the most powerful portable power station for under $1000" and Rufus' response.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/06/screenshot_20240628_204656_amazon-shopping.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Hpne0zPsZwU?si=yN5QDsG_WLb_Y3u-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  I notice that Rufus' product suggestions do not include prices.
 This is because they are product searches for a specific product instead of the product information page.
 You have to leave Rufus by clicking on one of the product search suggestions to see pricing information.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/7JBG_O3Vnh4?si=lUO0fta6YPJ50qjg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  Shopping Help